giry-dev/mangrove-docs/docs/developers/strat-lib/technical-references/router.md

 ### `SmartRouter`

-The [`SmartRouter` contract](https://github.com/mangrovedao/mangrove-strats/blob/feat/smartRouter/src/strategies/routers/SmartRouter.sol) is an implementation, and does not need to be called directly.
+The [`SmartRouter` contract](https://github.com/mangrovedao/mangrove-strats/blob/feat/smartRouter/src/strategies/routers/SmartRouter.sol) is an implementation, and must not be called directly.
 It delegates pull and push logic implementation to arbitrary contracts that implement the [`AbstractRoutingLogic` interface](https://github.com/mangrovedao/mangrove-strats/blob/feat/smartRouter/src/strategies/routing_logic/abstract/AbstractRoutingLogic.sol).
 It implements `SimpleRouter` as its default route.

-Every time someone calls the [ProxyFactory](https://github.com/mangrovedao/mangrove-strats/blob/develop/src/strategies/routers/RouterProxyFactory.sol), a dedicated RouterProxy is created for the caller that will forward all the push/pull calls to the SmartRouter, which forward those to the corresponding routing logic (ex: AaveLogic).
+When requested to do so, the [ProxyFactory](https://github.com/mangrovedao/mangrove-strats/blob/develop/src/strategies/routers/RouterProxyFactory.sol) deploys a RouterProxy.
+It is created specifically for the caller, and will forward all the push/pull calls to the SmartRouter, which forward those to the corresponding routing logic (ex: AaveLogic).

 Thefore, the push/pull functions are delegated from the *Proxy > SmartRouter > RoutingLogic*.
 The Proxy contract basically works like an intelligent router.